-Major fundraisers for the Friends come from membership fees and donations, photocopier fees (the Friends own and maintain the black and white photocopier in the Library) and book sales (ongoing and annual)
+Major fundraisers for the Friends come from membership fees and donations, photocopier fees (the Friends own and maintain the black and white photocopier in the library), and book sales (ongoing and annual).

 Why become a member of the Friends?
-Your dues help the Friends continue to support the Library, and thus, to serve the community.
-If you become an active member you can help with fundraising, with serving at library programs, or as an officer or committee chairperson.
+Your dues help the Friends continue to support the library, and thus, serve the community.
+If you become a member, you can help with fundraising, serving at library programs, or as an officer or committee chairperson.
 A list of volunteer opportunities is available under the Volunteer tab.

 Active members of the Friends are often involved in other community organizations and serve as Friends ambassadors.
 In doing so, they share information about the services provided by the library and the Friends to those who might not be familiar with them.